justinharringa/harringa.com/_posts/2015-12-19-adding-disqus-to-jekyll-site.markdown

 layout: post
 title:  "Adding Disqus to Jekyll Site"
 date:   2015-12-19 16:34:42 -0300
-categories: disqus jekyll continuous-delivery snap-ci liquid continuous-integration
+categories: disqus jekyll continuous-delivery snap-ci liquid continuous-integration travis-ci
 ---
 As I mentioned in my [Hello Jekyll!][hello-jekyll] post, I'm administering this site with [Jekyll][jekyll].
-I've got all of my code in [GitHub][gh-site] and am using [Snap CI][snap-ci] for continuous integration / continuous delivery of the site.
+I've got all of my code in [GitHub][gh-site] and am using [Travis CI][travis-ci] for continuous integration / continuous delivery of the site.
 That's been working quite well thus far, though I'd like to add more testing utilities.

 One thing that was missing once I moved my blog from Blogger to [Jekyll][jekyll] was a commenting system.
 I've seen